 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Beyond allowing customers to shop around for that perfect deal, online stores relieve shoppers of the need to leave their home.
-Now, simply click a couple of buttons and wait for your products to arrive.
+Shopping online has become a staple of American life.
+Beyond allowing customers to shop around for that perfect deal, online stores relieve shoppers of the need to leave their homes.
+Now, simply click a few buttons and wait for your order to arrive.

-One of the other, often-forgotten, perks of shopping online is the ability to use a shopping portal to save even more.
-Unfortunately, knowing which portal to use and when can be a daunting task to the uninitiated.
-To make things easier, we've put together this guide to shopping portals and some mini-reviews of our favorites.
+Another, often-forgotten perk of shopping online is the ability to use a shopping portal to save even more.
+Unfortunately, knowing which portal to use (and when) can be daunting for those who may not be familiar.
+To make things easier, we've compiled this guide to shopping portals and some mini-reviews of our favorites.

 - Tips for Shopping Portals

 - Airline Shopping Portals

 In a nutshell, shopping portals are a way to boost your savings or earnings when making online purchases.

 When a shopper navigates to a store's website after clicking a shopping portal and makes a purchase, the store pays the shopping portal a commission.
 This commission is then shared in part with you, the shopper, in the form of cash back, points, or miles.

 Depending on the store and the portal used, the shared commission can be as little as one bonus mile per dollar spent or as significant as several thousand bonus miles on a larger purchase.
 In either case, the earnings can add up quickly!